 What is corrective maintenance?

 Corrective maintenance is any task that corrects a problem with an asset and returns it to proper working order.
-Corrective maintenance tasks can be both planned and unplanned.
+Corrective maintenance tasks can be both planned (opens in new tab) and unplanned (opens in new tab).

 There are three situations when corrective maintenance occurs: